 FAQ

-OwlMetry is a self-hosted observability platform for mobile and backend apps.
-It provides structured event logging, performance metrics with p50/p95 tracking, multi-step conversion funnels, and A/B experiment analysis.
-It is designed to be driven by AI coding agents through its CLI and REST API, though it includes a full web dashboard for human use.
+Owlmetry is a self-hosted observability platform for mobile and backend apps.
+It provides structured event logging, performance metrics with p50/p95 tracking, multi-step conversion funnels, A/B experiment analysis, automatic error clustering via the issue tracker, and event attachments for logs and screenshots.
+It is designed to be driven by AI coding agents through its MCP endpoint, CLI, and REST API, though it includes a full web dashboard for human use.

 Yes.
 The hosted version at owlmetry.com has a free tier (1 app, 10,000 events/month) and a Pro tier that is free during the alpha period.
 Self-hosting is free forever with no limits on apps, events, or features.